Joshua-Weaver1/Tennis-Stroke-Classifier/README.md

 ## Project Structure
 - **data/**: Contains the CSV files containing inertial sensor data for different tennis shots.
 - **models/**: Includes trained machine learning models and scripts for model evaluation.
-- **plots/**: Includes scatter models and plot for data visualisation.
+- **main.py**: The entry point for the program responsible for the interface.
 - **README.md**: You are here!
 The main documentation for the project.

 ## License